UBC-Snowbots/Snowflake_Old/README.md

 # Snowflake

-A basic (work in progress) rebuild of our previous IGVC repository, with better dependency management, and a build-in Vagrant setup.
+A basic (work in progress) rebuild of our previous IGVC repository, with better dependency management, and a built-in Vagrant setup.

 How to build this repository
 ----------------------------